 If you are making a joint application or tell us that you have a spouse or financial associate, we will:

-link any individual identified as your financial associate, in our own records
+Link any individual identified as your financial associate, in our own records

-continue this linking until the account closes and one of you notifies us that you are no longer linked
+Continue this linking until the account closes and one of you notifies us that you are no longer linked.

-With the information we obtain we will:
+With the personal information that we obtain we will:

-Assess this application for credit
+Assess this application for credit and/or;

-Check details on applications for credit and credit related or other facilities
+Check details on applications for credit and credit related or other facilities;

-Verify your identity and the identity of your spouse, partner or other directors/partners (if any)
+Verify your identity and the identity of your spouse, partner or other directors/partners (if any) and/or;

-Undertake checks for the prevention and detection of crime, fraud and/or money laundering
+Undertake checks for the prevention and detection of crime, fraud and/or money laundering.

-We may use scoring methods to assess this application and to verify your identity
+We may use scoring methods to assess this application and to verify your identity.